Ahmed Fofana

-Ahmed Fofana (born 13 June 2000) is an Ivorian footballer who currently plays for Chrudim.
+Ahmed Fofana (born 13 June 2000) is an Ivorian footballer who last played for Amiens B.

 Career

 MFK Chrudim

 Fofana arrived in Europe in winter of 2020, following a selection by his agency and Hlinsko manager Daniel Sigan.
 Before signing his first contract outside of Ivory Coast, Fofana was in unsuccessful trials in Waregem, Antwerp and with the Czech Czech Fortuna Liga side of FK Teplice.
 Following individual training sessions under Sigan at Hnilsko, he was signed by Jaroslav Veselý of MFK Chrudim, competing in the Czech second division.

 He debuted in the Czech National Football League on 30 May 2020 at eFotbal Aréna against Viktoria Žižkov.
 Fofana was booked in the first half and Chrudim won the match through a first half goal by David Sixta.
 He scored his first goal for Chrudim almost a year later, on 24 April 2021, beating Filip Mucha of Prostějov following a corner kick, to secure one point for Chrudim, after a 1–1 tie at za Místním Nádražím.
 Following his first goal, Fofana revealed that his positional play during corners and free kicks was a subject to extra training prior to the match and he commented positively on his experience during his second season at Chrudim, during which he became a more regular feature in the team.